learnk8s/learnk8s.io/src/custom-authentication/content.md

 ## Deploying the webhook token authentication service

-To deploy the code, you first have to compile it:
+To deploy the service, you first have to compile it:

 ```terminal|command=1|title=bash
 GOOS=linux GOARCH=amd64 go build authn.go